 Chinese Zodiac 2012

-According to the Chinese calendar, 2012 was not only the Year of the Dragon, but the Year of the Earth Dragon.
-This cycle happens once every sixty years.
+According to the Chinese lunar calendar, 2012 was designated as The Year of the Dragon, which takes place once every twelve years.

-Because the Chinese calendar is different than ours, the Year of the Water Dragon actually began on January 23rd, and continued until February 9, 2013.
+Did you know that the Chinese calendar operates on a lunar cycle?
+That’s why the Year of the Water Dragon actually started on January 23rd, and lasted until February 9, 2013.

 Those born in the Year of the Dragon are charismatic, ambitious, and full of vitality.
 They have natural leadership abilities and possess a magnetic personality that draws others towards them.